Heliodex/FA-Software-Development/SDD/Design.md

 Validate coursework mark is an integer
 Validate coursework mark is between 0 and 60

-Take prelim mark from input
+Take exam mark from input
-Validate prelim mark is an integer
+Validate exam mark is an integer
-Validate prelim mark is between 0 and 90
+Validate exam mark is between 0 and 90

-Add coursework and prelim marks together, giving total mark Divide total mark by 1.5, giving float percentage Convert float percentage to integer, giving percentage
+Add coursework and exam marks together, giving total mark Divide total mark by 1.5, giving float percentage Convert float percentage to integer, giving percentage